 You can even reward users with incentives like free shipping or gift cards to encourage more people to fill out the surveys.
 This approach works really well with questions that dig into customer buying motivations, such as “Would you recommend this business to a friend?
 If so, why?”

-Who knows more about your customers than the people that interact with them the most?
-If you manage a team, talking to support or sales about customer pain points, goals, and common behaviors can give you info about your customers closest to the point of purchase.
+Who knows more about your customers than the people who interact with them the most?
+If you manage a team, talking to the support or sales team about customer pain points, goals, and common behaviors can give you info about your customers closest to the point of purchase.

 The majority of customer support tools store a conversation log and collect customer satisfaction ratings.
-Digging through support conversations and identifying pain points and patterns with your customers can lead to crucial persona information, especially in identifying barriers or challenges customers are experiencing.
+Digging through support conversations and identifying pain points and patterns with your customers can lead to crucial persona information, especially when it comes to identifying barriers or challenges customers are experiencing.

 Armed with quantitative and qualitative research and the details you want to prioritize in your profile, you’re ready to pull it all together and bring it to life.

-You can download our free persona template to organize the information you’ve gathered.
+You can download the free persona template to organize the information you’ve gathered.